30 Jun Urgent Care Office Design

 Urgent Care Design and Planning Considerations

-Below are few planning considerations we advice every owner / operator.
+Here are few planning considerations we advice every owner / operator prior to hiring CMArchitects:

-- Allow the UCC to expand and contract efficiently throughout the day.
+- Allow the Urgent Care Center to expand and contract efficiently throughout the day.
 (Daily patient flow)

 - Allow staff to have a general awareness of the entire UCC.